oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If the application is unable to use an API that generates a non-exportable key, the application should take measures to isolate the private key from XSS attacks, such as by generating and storing it in a closure variable or in a Service Worker.
 This is similar to the considerations for storing tokens in a Service Worker, as described in {{token-storage-service-worker}}.

 While a non-exportable key is protected from exfiltration by an XSS attacker, exfiltration of the underlying private key from the filesystem is still a concern.
-As of the time of this writing, there is no guarantee made by the WebCrypto API that a non-exportable key is actually protected by a TPM or stored in an encrypted form on disk.
-Exfiltration of the non-exportable key from the underlying filesystem may still be possible if the attacker can get access to the filesystem of the user's machine for example via malware.
+As of the time of this writing, there is no guarantee made by the {{WebCrypto}} API that a non-exportable key is actually protected by a Trusted Platform Module (TPM) or stored in an encrypted form on disk.
+Exfiltration of the non-exportable key from the underlying filesystem may still be possible if the attacker can get access to the filesystem of the user's machine, for example via malware.

 Security Considerations